agrc/agency-website/pillars/solutions/level-1/level-2/gis-strategy-and-support.md

-### Tap into UGRC's experience and talk about strategy and support
+## Tap into UGRC's experience and talk about strategy and support level 2 page

 - Look at UGRC's strategic plan
 - Discussion of Open Source